 Have you seen the video of Maradona’s gaze before the start of the 86 Final (or SF or QF) as he makes the sign of the cross?
 Did you see how Stokes went about his innings, how he cut everything out and did not celebrate after the century?
 Have you seen Djokovic go into monk-mode?
 All of these point to the same thing – focus – even breath, tight core, and straight spine, and that is why in all martial arts, they tie a cloth around the waist.

-I typed the majority of this post the same morning, on a flight to Benares to conduct The Last Mike To CAT workshop, over the coming weekends I’ll be going to Delhi, Bangalore, Lucknow, Kochi, and maybe Patna, as well to conduct the same.
-And everywhere my colleagues have the same issue — will students sit for 6 to 8 hours?
-And I think to myself — if they cannot sit, listen, and process for 6 hours, how will they perform with sustained energy for 3 hours?
-Some of you might have trouble concentrating for three hours.
-Some of you might be able to easily concentrate for 3 hours but are leaking energy during the process.
+Some of you might have trouble concentrating for the entire duration of the test.
+Some of you might be able to easily concentrate for but are leaking energy during the process.
 Some of you might be hitting your desired scores.
 I feel that no matter where you are, developing an awareness of your breath through breathing exercises (which will mean that your spine will have to be straight), learning to manage your mental and physical energies through that awareness, will always give you a jump in scores, if the paper gets tough, you will have enough fuel left in the tank and a few more gears.

 I found that while I learnt this years ago, I have not always applied this diligently, I did it for some years at a stretch and for some, I let go, and unfortunately, I let go when my schedule was the most hectic, which was when I needed it most.
 All of us can work out, do yoga, and eat right when our schedules are light, it is when we manage to do the right things in the middle of a storm that the storm itself becomes manageable.